 Storytelling is a hot buzzword in marketing.
 When done well, it’s a great way for brands to connect with customers in a more meaningful way.
-Strategic storytelling also helps brands move away from only creating “selling content” focused on your products and services but not your brand values.
+Brand storytelling also helps companies move away from only creating “selling content” focused on products and services but not brand values.

-While storytelling is not a new concept, it’s been difficult for many brands to figure it out.
+While brand storytelling is not a new concept, it’s been difficult for many comapnies to figure it out.
 You may find yourself asking, “What stories do our customers want to hear?”
 “How do we work our brand into the stories?” and “Where do we get story ideas?”

-At a recent (and fantastic) content strategy conference, Confab, I participated in a strategic storytelling workshop by Brittney Dunkins to learn how brands can be more strategic about the stories they tell.
+At a recent (and fantastic) content strategy conference, Confab, I participated in a strategic brand storytelling workshop by Brittney Dunkins to learn how companies can be more strategic about the stories they tell.

-Dunkins’ tips help brands choose stories that relate back to their mission, vision, and values, while also providing entertaining stories that connect with their audiences.
-To do that, you need to create processes that allow your team to excel at strategic storytelling.
+Dunkins’ tips help companies choose stories that relate back to their mission, vision, and values, while also providing entertaining stories that connect with their audiences.
+To do that, you need to create processes that allow your team to excel at brand storytelling.

 How many of us have had a great idea for a video and jump right into creating it?
 We’re all guilty of it.
 Dunkins advised taking time to think through how a video, or any piece of content, aligns with your customers’ needs and your brand’s mission, values, and priorities.